UNC-Libraries/SCTS-Documentation/Inclusive Description Projects.md

 ## [Louise Davis Photographs](https://finding-aids.lib.unc.edu/40500/) (40500-z), January 2020

 * In the abstract, in addition to mentioning that Ms. Davis was the "…the first woman commencement marshal when she graduated in 1937..," information was included indicating that "…enrollment of women students at UNC was strictly limited.," and that the images are unique in part because they "…depict student life on the campus from the perspective of a woman in a predominately male environment."

-## Revision of what was called the Tunstall Family Letter, fall 2019

-* In response to a remediation request from Research and Instructional Services, we reframed the finding aid to decenter the white male enslaver.

-* We renamed the collection the [Mary Tunstall Letter on Enslaved Child Betsy](https://finding-aids.lib.unc.edu/05249)